ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 Strategic Thinking and Planning: The Value of A More Robust Annual Plan

 Regardless of size, all businesses require strategic thinking to grow.
-Many leaders consider strategic The Value of Strategic Thinking: A More Robust Annual Planthinking (and the subsequent execution of their strategic plan) as one of the most challenging leadership tasks.
+Many leaders consider strategic thinking (and the subsequent execution of their strategic plan) as one of the most challenging leadership tasks.
 So many times, though, leaders confuse strategic thinking and strategic planning with being tactical and task-oriented.

 While strategic thinking involves these two principles, it is not restricted to them.
 Rather, strategic thinking is the process of thinking, planning, and doing the work that will lead your company toward your preferred future.

-For this reason, it’s important for company leaders to possess a healthy understanding of the value of strategic thinking and how it helps in creating a strategic roadmap for growth.
+For this reason, company leaders need to possess a healthy understanding of the value of strategic thinking and how it helps in creating a strategic roadmap for growth.
 Strategic thinking is, in essence, a systematic mix of innovation, strategic planning, and operational planning.
 The aim is to develop strategies that improve the chances of success for your company.

 The most common approach to launching new products or entering a new vertical (or any other strategic endeavor) is to gauge everything based on past performance.
 There’s nothing wrong with using past statistics, but more and more organizations are learning that these are not sufficient on their own for developing solid strategies for the future.
 They are lagging indicators.
 What’s needed are leading indicators.